 A simple general pattern that you could follow is this one:

-This will differ according to the question you get.
+This will differ according to the question you get in the IELTS test.
 When you are practising, make different flows for each type and analyse what best answers the question.

 Practice breaking down the idea into the right sized paragraphs visually, since you won’t have the time count words.